Machine Learning · OrevateAI

 Frequently Asked Questions

-What is the goal of supervised classification?
+What is the difference between supervised classification and regression?

 How do I choose the right supervised learning algorithm?

-What is feature engineering in supervised classification?
+How important is data preprocessing in supervised classification?

 Ready to Get Started with Supervised Classification?